kimierik/RustedFactoryGame/README.md

 the idea is to write clean rust code to make a game with freatures i can use in the future.

-planned features
+## implemented features
-remappable key system
+remappable input system
-infinite grid system that lets the grid pieces interract with each other
 saving and loading data
+infinite grid

+## planned features
+input system to support modifiers and holding
+proper tile interaction
+better ui
+better way to choose filenames when saving or loading game data

 ## dependancies
 ggez="0.8.1"
 strum = "0.24"
 strum_macros = "0.24"
+json = "0.12.5"